PaperPrototype/voxels-unity-course/04 - Noise/english.md

 	//...
 ```

-And now if you click play you should see some awesome terrain!
+And now if you click play you should see some terrain!

 ![chunk_noise_optimized.png](/Assets/chunk_noise_optimized.png)